brecht-vde/ascii-luminosity/README.md

-# ascii-luminance
+# ascii-luminosity
-Calculates a luminance value for each ASCII character
+Calculates a luminosity value for each ASCII character